 Mainland Chinese are more and more numerous to choose luxury cruises for their short vacation.
-They spend up to 30.000 yuan, 38.000 Hong Kong dollars for a 5 day trip to Japan or South Korea.
+They spend up to 30.000 yuan, and 38.000 Hong Kong dollars for a 5-day trip to Japan or South Korea.

 Large measures to increase the market

 The lines of world cruises have expanded their fleets in China, with two big names, Royal Caribbean and Carnival, which should make available new ships in the coming months.
 But the luxury cruise market is facing growth but also to government restrictions on the price of tickets sold and on procedures for mooring rights.

 Over the 25-35 years consumers